summerscope/summerchildr/README.md

     system](#run-summer-summer-child-app-to-assess-the-risk-of-your-socio-technical-system)
     -   [1.
 From RStudio](#1-from-rstudio)
     -   [2.
 From the terminal](#2-from-the-terminal)
-    -   [FAQ: If you’re having issues with R package installation](#faq-if-youre-having-issues-with-r-package-installation)
+    -   [FAQ: If you’re having issues with R packages installation](#faq-if-youre-having-issues-with-r-packages-installation)

 # Sweet Summer Child Score